PlanTL-GOB-ES/EHR-TTS/README.md

 <pre>
 normalization/
 This folder contains the files for normalized expressions.
+These files contain normalized values of expressions included in the repattern folder.
+They correspond to the ISO format for temporal information.

 repattern/
 This folder contains the files for expression patterns.
+Patterns are used to create regular expressions, which can be accessed by every rule.
+This allows to use category names (e.g., "month") instead of listing all items every time the category is needed in a rule.

 rules/
-This folder contains the rules for the temporal expressions.
+This folder contains the rules to identify and normalize temporal expressions.
 </pre>